Why the resurgence of organized labor hasn’t helped gig workers

 Labor organizing has made inroads lately in traditional industries, as varied as food factories, hospitals, and newsrooms.
 But the diffuse nature of gig work, in which everyone is on their own, makes it hard for workers to join together.
 What’s more, labor organizing seems to go against the ethos of being an independent contractor for many workers.

 Striking drivers for food-delivery service DoorDash ran into the same issues last summer.
 On July 31, some of them logged off the app to demand a higher base pay, which can be as little as $2 per order.
 They also sought clarity on how much tip to expect, which can make the difference between earning and losing money.
-They recommended that drivers instead log onto DoorDash’s rival Uber Eats, which has not faced such worker strikes in the U.S. (although it has abroad, including in South Africa and the UK).
+They recommended that drivers instead log on to DoorDash’s rival Uber Eats, which has not faced such worker strikes in the United States (although it has abroad, including in South Africa and the U.K).

-But like Instacart, DoorDash has no shortage of labor in the US, boasting over one million active dashers, as its contractors are called.
+But like Instacart, DoorDash has no shortage of labor in the U.S., boasting more than 1 million active “dashers,” as its contractors are called.
 Even fellow dashers haven’t noticed the effects.
 “I’ve been doing this for five years now,” says Anna Witte, a dasher in Fremont, California.
 “And I have not seen anybody take any strike on DoorDash or anything else.
 So it hasn’t affected anybody getting orders.”

 Drivers for rapid-delivery service Gopuff are the latest to go on strike, staging a one-day walkout on November 23 to demand better base pay and other changes.
 A far smaller company than Instacart or DoorDash, Gopuff has only about 10,000 contractors.
-And strike organizers estimate that about 200-300 people took part–a figure the company did not challenge.
+And strike organizers estimate that about 200 to 300 people took part.

-Gopuff strike organizers reported to Fast Company that drivers didn’t show up for, or left early from, scheduled shifts in at least five warehouse locations–including at least one that temporarily shut down.
+Gopuff strike organizers reported to Fast Company that drivers didn’t show up for, or left early from, scheduled shifts in at least five warehouse locations—including at least one that temporarily shut down.
 They noted pay boosts, meant to attract more workers, offered at six locations on strike day.
-For perspective, the company has more than 550 facilities across the US.
+For perspective, the company has more than 550 facilities across the U.S.

-Gopuff tells Fast Company that it didn’t see a disruption in service on a nationwide basis.
-But it declined to discuss individual locations on the record.
+“Gopuff tells Fast Company that delivery times were normal across markets for a Tuesday.
 Further, Gopuff says that it often issues pay boosts when demand spikes.
+In a statement, the company said, “In the case that we are not able to respond quickly to uptick in orders in some of our smaller volume markets, we may choose to briefly pause customer orders until we are able to effectively address the current demand.”

 Even if they’ve scored a few small victories, strikers’ actions have fallen well short of affecting any gig company’s business on a scale that causes real pain.
 For various reasons, very few workers feel motivated to skip work in protest, even for just a day.

-Note: This article has been updated to reflect additional input from Gopuff.